mitre/codi-fhir-pprl-ig/ig-data/input/pagecontent/index.md

 </ul>

 <h3><a name="Background">Background</a></h3>
-<p>Patient Privacy Record Linkage (PPRL) is a process in which multiple patient records are linked without compromising or exposing their privacy or identities.</p>
+<p>Patient Privacy Record Linkage (PPRL) is a process in which multiple records for a single patient are linked without compromising or exposing their privacy or identities.</p>

 <p>To perform population health analyses, the Centers for Disease Control (CDC) uses data from many health organizations around the country.
 However, in the interest of preserving patient privacy, health organizations and hospitals will provide de-identified data, so that no one person can be linked to any health data.
-This presents the problem of linking multiple data records for the same patient: if a patient recieves care at multiple hospitals, each of their records at each hospital will be treated independently, creating multiple incomplete health records.
+This presents the problem of having multiple data records for the same patient: if a patient recieves care at multiple hospitals, each of their records at each hospital will be treated independently, creating multiple incomplete health records.
 PPRL aims to solve this issue without compromising Personally Identifiable Information (PII) or privacy by conducting record linkages between patient records without any PII data leaving the boundaries of a hospital.
 This allows the CDC to more accurately assess population health by providing complete health histories for individual patients without compromising their privacies or identities.</p>

 <p>During the PPRL process, PII is obfuscated, or hashed in a series of prescribed steps prior to transmission beyond an organizational boundary for matching.
 The process of hashing results in data that is nearly impossible for an outside party to recover PII from, but still allows for the establishment of record linkages across organizations.
-PPRL also allows for “blind” matching in which a third party, known as a linkage agent, is provided access to the hashed data, but is unable to view PII.
+PPRL also allows for “blind” matching in which a third party, the Linkage Agent, is provided access to the hashed data, but is unable to view PII.
 The linkage agent then compares the obfuscated information to establish linkages between a patient's multiple records with a unique Link Identifier.
 The following figure illustrates this process.</p>

 <img src="pprl-blind-matching.png" alt="PPRL Blind Matching" width="100%" align="left" style="margin: 0px 250px 0px 0px;" />

 <p>This Implementation Guide serves the pupose of defining the requirements that patient data stored by Data Owners must meet for PPRL.
-A Data Owner's patients must conform to the PPRLPatient Profile for the PPRL process to work correctly so that record linkages can be conducted consistently and corectly.
+A Data Owner's patients must conform to the PPRLPatient Profile for the PPRL process to work correctly so that record linkages can be conducted consistently and correctly.
+This is because PPRL depends on the demographic attributes of a patient, which must be consistent accross organizations for the same patient.
 The Implementation Guide is also planned to include the requirements for FHIR Bulk Data export, enforcing the requirement that a Data Owner be able to bulk export all patients in the NDJSON format.</p>

-<p>The PPRLPatient requirements are derived from USCore except that certain identifying information is now required instead of optional.
-Visit the <a href="StructureDefinition-pprl-patient.html">PPRLPatient Structure Definition</a> Differential Table to see which attributes are newly required.
+<p>The PPRLPatient requirements are derived from USCore except that certain identifying information and attributes are now required instead of optional.
+Visit the <a href="StructureDefinition-pprl-patient.html">PPRLPatient Structure Definition</a> Differential Table to see which attributes are required.
 You may also visit the <a href="implementation.html">Implementation and Conformance Requirements</a>.</p>

 <h3><a name="Process">Process</a></h3>
-<h4><a name="Roles">The PPRL Process depends on the interactions of the following 3 actors:</a></h4>
+<p><b>The PPRL Process depends on the interactions of the following 3 actors:</b></p>
 <ul>
     <li><b>Key Escrow</b>: Contains the Patient Record Keys
     <ul><li>Shares the configuration files used in encryption and the encryption key with Data Owners.</li></ul></li>